kukuu/RAG-system-for-regulated-environment/README.md

 ## Data and Backend Platforms

-Of course.
-Here is a list of preferred technologies for developing a full-stack RAG system in a regulated environment, concluding with user consumption via a React UI.
+Below is a list of preferred technologies for developing a full-stack RAG system in a regulated environment, concluding with user consumption via a React UI.

 ### Data & Backend Platform
 *   **Ingestion & Orchestration:** **Apache Airflow** (for robust, schedulable, and monitorable pipelines).